 Williamsport Area Transportation Study (WATS) Metropolitan Planning Organization (MPO) hereby gives notice that it is the policy of the MPO to assure full compliance with the requirements of Title II of the Americans with Disabilities Act of 1990 (ADA).
 WATS MPO will not discriminate against qualified individuals with disabilities on the basis of disability in its services, programs, or activities.
 WATS' public meetings are always held in ADA-accessible facilities and in transit accessible locations when possible.
-In the event that a WATS MPO meeting will be held only in a virtual format (public health emergency, etc.) the dial-in numbers, conference codes, and meeting links will be advertised and posted on the WATS MPO social media sites, and the WATS MPO Committee website.
+In the event that a WATS MPO meeting is held via a virtual format the dial-in numbers, conference codes, and meeting links will be advertised and posted on the WATS MPO social media sites, and the WATS MPO Committee website.
 Auxiliary services can be provided to individuals who submit a request at least four (4) business-days prior to a meeting.
 Requests made within three (3) business-days will be accommodated to the greatest extent possible.